-\textbf{Improved computational efficiency.} Since GUARD has to perform efficient data attribution, one has to devise appropriate methods for LLMs.
+\textbf{Improved computational efficiency.} Since GUARD has to perform efficient data attribution on large LLM models, one has to redesign existing methods.
 Conventional data attribution methods estimate the influence of individual training samples on overall model performance by comparing model outputs with and without the inclusion of each sample~\cite{koh2017understanding,IPE2022,PGI2023}.
 However, these approaches typically require model retraining or Hessian-based approximations, making them computationally prohibitive for LLMs.
-Moreover, evaluating the influence of samples based on global performance contradicts the unlearning objective which aims to \textit{decrease} the performance on the forget set and simultaneously \textit{preserve} or \textit{improve} it on the retain set, rather than optimize performance across the whole dataset (see Appendix \ref{subsec:apdx-rw-da}). \textbf{Our solution involves novel attribution scores tailored to LLM unlearning.} Inspired by gradient-based sample-wise representations~\cite{nguyen2025minibatchcoresetsmemoryefficientlanguage,wang2025rethinking}, we define the \emph{retention attribution score} of a forget sample as the inner product between its gradient and the gradient averaged over all retain samples.
+Moreover, evaluating the influence of samples based on global performance contradicts the unlearning objective which aims to \textit{decrease} the performance on the Forget Set and simultaneously \textit{preserve} or \textit{improve} it on the Retain Set, rather than optimize performance across the whole dataset (see Appendix \ref{subsec:apdx-rw-da}). \emph{Our solution to this problem is a novel attribution scores tailored to LLM unlearning.} Inspired by gradient-based sample-wise representations~\cite{nguyen2025minibatchcoresetsmemoryefficientlanguage,wang2025rethinking}, we define the \emph{retention attribution score} of a forget sample as the inner product between its gradient and the gradient averaged over all retain samples.
 This measure captures the alignment between the knowledge encoded by a forget sample and that of the retain distribution.
 It also avoids the computational burden of retraining or Hessian estimation inherent to prior attribution techniques.
-Furthermore, by explicitly separating forget and retain knowledge before computing inter-sample influence, the proposed score effectively quantifies the contribution of a sample to retention utility, and facilitates retention-aware unlearning.
+Furthermore, by explicitly separating forget and retain knowledge before computing inter-sample influence, the proposed score effectively quantifies the contribution of a sample to retention utility and facilitates retention-aware unlearning.